SAP-samples/event-driven-integrations-codejam/exercises/09-rest-delivery-points/README.md

 👉 Enter a name for the cloned queue, e.g. `S4HC/BP/Created_[your_sap_community_id]` and select the `Children to Clone - Subscriptions` check box.
 Finalise by clicking the **Apply** button.

 > There is a separate service which is simulating the creation of BusinessPartner objects in SAP S/4HANA Cloud.
 It will also be publishing the events to the `sap/S4HANAOD/S4D/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1` topic.
 Meaning that once you've created the cloned queue, you should start seeing messages in the cloned queue.
+That said, it is very simple to configure a connection between SAP S/4HANA Cloud and SAP Integration Suite, advanced event mesh, you can find the step by step guide at help.sap.com - [Integration with Advanced Mesh Service Plan for Service Cloud](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/9b34c841dfba4f82af0825a2f3196ecf.html?locale=en-US).
+This was recently introduced in the [SAP S/4HANA Cloud 2402 release](https://help.sap.com/docs/SAP_S4HANA_CLOUD/ee9ee0ca4c3942068ea584d2f929b5b1/5fd69458026d47f7bcc11837b42c5371.html?locale=en-US&version=2402.500).

 ## Create a REST Delivery Point